akira345/php7app-dev/README.md

 This container develops PHP 7 web application in the Japanese locale and time.

 - Environments

-  -DOCUMENT_ROOT
+  - DOCUMENT_ROOT
     Sets the path of the document root in the container.(ex: /var/www/web/public_html)
     Defailt path is /var/www/web/html

   - MEMCACHED_HOST
     Set Memcached server name.